tjper/teleport/design.md

 ## Design Approach

-There's two main aspects to my approach I tried to maintain in each package.
+There's two main aspects to my approach I tried to maintain within each package.
 1. Have critical functionality hang off a `Service` type.
 This allows me to minimize global state, create a recognizable pattern for readers, and utilize interfaces if needed.
 2. Always take the simplest approach.
 It was made clear in the challenge description a high performing nor a scalable system was being asked for.
 Therefore, I designed components in a manner I know will not scale in order to keep things simple.
 More on this in [Performance Concerns](#performance-concerns).